 PALS Chapter 4 Practice Test

 Pediatric Advanced Life Support PALS Chapter 4 Practice Test 2025 Questions and Answers Quiz.
-This chapter covers understanding normal cardiac anatomy and physiology is an essential component of performing PALS.
+Understanding normal cardiac anatomy and physiology is an essential component of performing PALS.

 The heart is a hollow muscle comprised of four chambers surrounded by thick walls of tissue (septum).
 The atria are the two upper chambers, and the ventricles are the two lower chambers.